ORIGIN STORY

 2015

-Mike Matera joined the company, and partnered with James to form Beestera Soccer Training, LLC.
-Mike shared James' passion regarding the development of the individual, thus, a club-neutral, supplemental training business was established.
-By offering one-on-one and small group training, Beestera became one of the first 'companies' in the country to do so.
-Soon after, BST introduced summer camps and clinics with the first week-long camp taking place in Latham, NY with twelve players in attendance.
+Mike Matera joined the company and partnered with James, officially forming Beestera Soccer Training, LLC.
+Both shared a commitment to individual development, which shaped Beestera into a club-neutral supplemental training business built around personalized coaching.
+One-on-one and small group sessions quickly set Beestera apart, making it one of the first companies in the country to focus on this model.
+The first week-long summer camp followed soon after in Latham, New York with twelve players in attendance.

 2016

-James left the company to pursue a master's degree and become the assistant coach of Spring Hill College in Mobile, Alabama.
-He was replaced as an owner by Matt Needham, a former Siena teammate of both James and Mike, who brought with him his own portfolio of supplemental clients.
-This also allowed BST to launch a new service of club development, with local youth organization Brunswick Soccer Club being the first club to come on board.
-BST started to amass a book of dedicated clients doing weekly individual sessions.
-Camps also expanded, with three week-long camps held during the summer and the first two day elite soccer clinic, averaging 20 registrations at each camp.
+James left the company to pursue a master’s degree and serve as the assistant coach at Spring Hill College in Mobile, Alabama.
+He was replaced as an owner by Matt Needham, a former Siena teammate of both James and Mike, who brought his own portfolio of supplemental training clients.
+This addition strengthened the coaching team and supported the launch of Beestera’s club development service, with Brunswick Soccer Club becoming the first partner organization.

 2017